plone/documentation/manage/deploying/zope.rst

 by using direct port access.
 Note that ``parts`` folder structure is pruned on each buildout run.

-When files are placed on the server to correct folder, the :guilabel:`Import/Export` tab in the :term:`ZMI` will pick them up in the selection drop down.
+When files are placed on the server to correct folder, the :guilabel:`Import/Export` tab in the Management Interface will pick them up in the selection drop down.
 You do not need to restart Zope.

 More information